-Before you start hacking down any walls, make sure you get your building’s regulations approval.
-You’ll likely have to submit a plan for your ensuite bathroom works before you can start creating it.
-As tedious as it may be, do make sure to get your building’s permission first as they will assess if your plan is safe.
+Before you start hacking down any walls, make sure you get approval from the owners of the building (if applicable) and ensure they conform to all relevant building regulations.
+If you rent, you’ll more than likely have to submit a plan for your ensuite bathroom works before you can start creating it.
+As tedious as it may be, do make sure you check with a relevant expert first as they will assess if your plan is safe.

-There could be important pipelines or wires behind certain walls which could lead to a devastating result if you mess with them.
-Furthermore, your building’s council will be able to advise you on the most suitable location to build the ensuite bathroom.
-They know the structural layout of your home the best.
+There could be important pipes or wires behind certain walls which could lead to a devastating result if you mess with them.
+Furthermore, an expert will be able to advise you on the most suitable location to build the ensuite bathroom.
+They will understand the structural layout of your home the best.

 After obtaining permission to build an en suite bathroom, you’d want to figure out where you want it to be located.
 Some people choose to portion a part of their room to build their bathroom while others might build an extension out of their existing space.

 Regardless, you should decide on a feasible location that allows for other practical considerations such as the location of the water pipes.
 It is highly recommended that your en suite bathroom has a window installed as well for better air circulation.
-Otherwise, your bathroom might smell musty over time.
+Otherwise, your bathroom might smell musty over time and mould can develop.

 Dimensions and measurements